zfesseha/communication-delivery/docs/design.md

 For each of the following events, a CommunicationLog with an event of the same name is persisted related to the Communication by ID.

 - `CREATED`: CommunicationRequest is recorded for the first time in Communication Service by Client API Service or File Ingestion Service.
 At this stage, CommunicationRequest and Recipient entries are created using values obtained from user requests.
+- `QUEUED_FOR_PROCESSING`: Communication is queued for a processing.
 - `CONTENT_RESOLVED`: The content and sender info for the communication is resolved by the Message Service and is saved in the Communication table.
-- `QUEUED`: Communication is queued for a delivery attempt.
+- `QUEUED_FOR_DELIVERY`: Communication is queued for a delivery attempt.
 - `SCHEDULED`: Communication is scheduled to be attempted at a specific time.
 - `DELIVERY_ATTEMPTED`: The Communication is attempted for delivery.
 - `DELIVERY_SUCCEEDED`: The Communication is successfully delivered.
 And the DeliveryResult table is updated.